KP solitons and total positivity for the Grassmannian: A construction for asymptotic contour plots

-Choose a positroid cell $S_{\mathcal{M}}^{tnn}$.
-In this section we will explicitly compute the limit of the contour plot $\CC_t(u_A)$ (for any $A\in S_{\mathcal{M}}^{tnn}$) as $t$ tends to $\infty$ or $-\infty$.
-In particular, we will provide an algorithm that constructs the associated soliton graphs, and we will give coordinates for all the trivalent vertices.
-Most of this section will be devoted to the case when $t \to -\infty$, and then we will explain how the same ideas can be applied to the case $t \to \infty$.
-Note that in this section we will assume that $x$, $y$, and $t$ are on a large scale, while $t_4$, \dots, $t_m$ are finite (so we may as well set them equal to $0$).
+In this section we will explicitly compute the asymptotic contour plots $\CC_{\pm}(\mathcal{M})$.
+That is, we have the scaled coordinates $(\bar{x},\bar{y},\a)$ with $\a=(\pm1,0,\ldots,0)$.
+In particular, we will provide an algorithm that constructs the associated soliton graphs, and we will give coordinates for all the trivalent vertices in the $\bar{x}\bar{y}$-plane, which then allows one to completely describe the asymptotic contour plot.
+Most of this section will be devoted to the case when $a_3=-1$ (i.e. $t=t_3\to -\infty)$, and then we will explain how the same ideas can be applied to the case $a_3=1$ (i.e. $t=t_3\to \infty$).